 “It’s a perfect match,” said Lisa Fellows outside the Center.
 “We are a growing and vocal community who’s had enough with the government making us inject poison into our children.
 Enough is Enough.
 And now that we have the spiritual energy and support of the Wicca community, we can tap into higher powers that we never had access to before.
 It’s a win-win.”

 It is unclear at the time of this writing which “higher powers” and rituals anti-vaccine experts will leverage, but the movement is not without its detractors.

-“We recommend that all children receive the vaccine schedules under the guidance of their Pediatrician,” said a heath official who chose to remain anonymous.
+“We recommend that all children receive the vaccine schedules under the guidance of their Pediatrician,” said a health official who chose to remain anonymous.
 “These people don’t realize what privileges they have in not being able to vaccinate.
-They have obviously never seen a limping child with Polio, or one gasping for life due to Whooping Cough or one blinded from the Measles.”
+They have never seen a limping child with Polio, or one is gasping for life due to Whooping Cough or one blinded from the Measles.”